Fishing Equipment List

 Lakes and ponds: 1x-3x fluorocarbon

-Streams and creek: 3x-5x fluorocarbon
+Streams and creeks: 3x-5x fluorocarbon

 Leader (Monofilament leaders are fine.
 Attach 2-3 ft of fluorocarbon tippet with a double surgeon knot or a blood knot)